 Your meal guides are created by Evolution Nutrition’s Registered Dieticians (RD) in accordance with the standards and philosophies adopted by the Academy of Nutrition & Dietetics (AND), the International Society of Sports Nutrition (ISSN), and other professional industry organisations.

-The food in in the meal plans come from the USDA database and is independently verified by a third party.
+The food in in the meal guides come from the USDA database and is independently verified by a third party.
 Additional foods come from university tested clinical research and their data represents the median values taken from several research sources (average of many clinical studies for a particular food and nutrient profile).
 The database is used extensively in university research and is continuously validated for accuracy.

-The formulas used to calculate the recommendations / meal plans are derived from a foundation of physical & personal characteristics (height, weight, age, gender, etc.) and then adjusted according to your Average Daily Activity level or exercises performed.
+The formulas used to calculate the recommendations / meal guides are derived from a foundation of physical & personal characteristics (height, weight, age, gender, etc.) and then adjusted according to your Average Daily Activity level or exercises performed.
 If the Average Activity Level information provided is input as a 5, or “High,” the impact that has on the calculations can create recommendations that may be accurate, but also appear to be high in calorie intake.

-By default, the system bases its recommendations / meal plans on average calories per day as input by you.
+By default, the system bases its recommendations / meal guides on average calories per day as input by you.
 If that input is incomplete or very low, the system will recommend 1,200 calories – but never lower.
 That value is the minimum level of calories for any age group recommended by the USDA, AND, and other leading organisations that set standards in the industry.